lightScout/State-Management-Exemple/README.md

 It is a simply project, easy enough to understand what is going on and to play around with.

-    More details through the code.
+    More details throughout the code.